-The HSCP holds a general reserve of £4.2m which provides some resilience to manage in-year demands and cost pressures.
+The HSCP holds a general reserve of £3.2m which provides some resilience to manage in-year demands and cost pressures.
 In line with the HSCP Reserves Policy, a prudent level of reserves for a partnership of this scale and complexity would be 2% of net expenditure.
-This would equate to £4.5m (excluding Set Aside), which falls short of the actual reserves held by the HSCP.
+This would equate to £4.3m (excluding Set Aside), which falls short of the actual reserves held by the HSCP.
+There is a reliance on a challenging programme of transformation across health and social care services, which given the complexity and timescales required for service redesign, is expected to experience a level of slippage each year.

 The partnership also holds a level of earmarked reserves to facilitate elements of service redesign, tests of change, and transformational change to assist with the delivery of the strategic priorities set out in this plan.
-This primarily relates to Scottish Government funding for delivery on specific national priorities
+This primarily relates to Scottish Government funding for delivery on specific national priorities.